National Dance Association: History of the NDA and US dance education

-NDA was first known as the National Section on Dance and was officially recognized in 1932 with Helen Norman Smith as Chair.
+The NDA was first known as the National Section on Dance and was officially recognized in 1932 with Helen Norman Smith as chair.
+The National Section on Dance was recognized first by the American Physical Education Association.
 It was elevated to Divisional status in 1965 and nine years later became the National Dance Association within the newly renamed American Alliance for Health, Physical Education, Recreation and Dance (AAHPERD).
-By 1989, its membership had grown to nearly three thousand.
-In 2013, NDA was dissolved as AAHPERD became one unified organization and changed its name to SHAPE America (Society of Health and Physical Education).
+As a freshly recognized association, the NDA consisted of approximately 2,000 people, mostly dancers and dance instructors.
+Beginning with less intensive efforts, such as conferences on dance education, the National Dance Association's mission expanded to encompass advocacy, arts education reform, and nationwide educational standards from its founding to its dissolution.
+In 2013, the NDA was dissolved as AAHPERD became one unified organization and changed its name to SHAPE America (Society of Health and Physical Education).
+Before the dissolution, on July 26, 2012, the members of the National Dance Association, through a group vote, elected Susan Mayes to the board of directors, one of the last primary elections before the group was dissolved.